Program Directors

 Olthuis Kleer Townshend LLP

 If your work engages with Indigenous issues, this is the foundational grounding you need to navigate this complex area.
-Now available in a self-paced format for a limited time (registration opens March 4, 2024).
+Now available On Demand for a limited time – registration open until April 8, 2025.

 Understand this complex and vitally important body of law.
 It is a concise, deep dive into the knowledge and strategies you need to be able to work more thoughtfully and effectively when dealing with Indigenous legal issues.